 The environmental benefits of purchasing food outside big-box supermarkets are immense.
 The average American meal travels about 1500 miles from farm to plate, and conventional food distribution is reported to have anywhere from 5 to 17 times of a greater carbon footprint than regionally produced foods.
 Buying local also reduces food waste, as large grocery stores often reject “ugly”produce that is otherwise perfectly edible.
 Unlike many large-scale intensive agribusinesses, farmers selling to local markets are often committed to sustainable agricultural practices.

 Buying locally grown produce positively impacts our local economies.
 The New Economics Foundation reported that purchasing food at a local market or CSA as opposed to a supermarket chain resulted in twice the money staying in the community.
 Keeping funds flowing through the local economy can ensure the longevity of local food businesses that could otherwise fall victim to chain stores and restaurants.

-- View this online map directory to find markets closest to you.
-The Maryland Organic Food and Farming Association (MOFFA) has created a resource list of CSA’s in Maryland.
+- The Maryland Organic Food and Farming Association (MOFFA) has created a resource list of CSA’s in Maryland.

 - For more information on why it’s important to buy and consume locally grown foods, read our recent blog post “Supporting the Farms that Sustain Us” and the “Buy Local Challenge.”